ga4gh/refget/docs/seqcol.md

 ### 3. API: A server RESTful API specification for retrieving and comparing sequence collections.

-The API has 3 top-level endpoints, for 3 functions:
+The API has these top-level endpoints:

 1. `/service-info`, for describing information about the service;
 2. `/collection`, for retrieving sequence collections; and
 3. `/comparison`, for comparing two sequence collections.
+4. `/list`, for retriving a list of objects; and
+5. `/attribute`, for retriving the value of a specific attribute.

 In addition, a RECOMMENDED endpoint at `/openapi.json` SHOULD provide OpenAPI documentation.